-Hélène Berr, at the Stolen Life Exposition in Reno, Nevada, USA
+Hélène Berr, a Stolen Life Exposition in Reno, Nevada, USA

 Jean et Hélène à Aubergenville